-An soil analysis determines the nutrient content, composition, and other characteristics such as the acidity and pH level of the soil.
+A soil analysis determines the nutrient content, composition, and other characteristics such as the acidity and pH level of the soil.
 This generally goes hand in hand with a planting scheme as it is important to be aware of the composition of the soil if you are planning to develop on a site.
 If a site has been used previously for industrial purposes, the soil may contain contaminants and, therefore, a full soil analysis would be required to determine the level of contaminant and other chemicals present in the soil.

-There are a range of different types of soil analysis that can be completed, ranging from a basic pH and nutrient level test to a heavy metal composition analysis which identifies a much wider spectrum of nutrients, as well as nutrient deficiencies and potential toxins within the area of soil tested.
+There is a range of different types of soil analysis that can be completed, ranging from a basic pH and nutrient level test to a heavy metal composition analysis which identifies a much wider spectrum of nutrients, as well as nutrient deficiencies and potential toxins within the area of soil tested.

 What is the process?

 Upon your initial contact, we will be able to discuss the requirements of the soil analysis to ascertain the required type of test.
 One of our expert consultants will then visit the site and take a sample of soil – this usually consists of a number of samples being taken from different locations on the site to ensure a good representation of the site as a whole is taken.